louthy/language-ext/README.md

 ## Mutable lists and dictionaries

-So there's a great library on NuGet called Immutable Collections.
-Which extends the `System.Collections` namespace.
+With the new 'get only' property syntax with C# 6 it's now much easier to create immutable types.
+Which everyone should do.
+However there's still going to be a bias towards mutable collections.
+There's a great library on NuGet called Immutable Collections.
+Which sits in the `System.Collections.Immutable` namespace.
 It brings performant immutable lists, dictionaries, etc. to C#.
 However, this:

 ```C#
     var list = ImmutableList.Create<string>();